spring-projects/sts4/vscode-extensions/vscode-concourse/README.md

   - `**/tasks/*.yml` : activates support for editing tasks.

-You can also define your own patterns and map them to the language-ids `concourse-pipeline-yaml` or `concourse-task-taml` by defining `files.associations` in workspace settings.
+You can also define your own patterns and map them to the language-ids `concourse-pipeline-yaml` or `concourse-task-yaml` by defining `files.associations` in workspace settings.
 See [vscode documentation](https://code.visualstudio.com/Docs/languages/overview#_adding-a-file-extension-to-a-language) for details.

 ## Functionality